Large Scale Structures in COSMOS2020: Evolution of Star Formation Activity in Different Environments at 0.4 < z < 4: Introduction

-In addition to the identification of LSS in the spectroscopic and photometric surveys, the study of galaxy properties, such as morphology \citep{Mandelbaum2006,capak2007,Bamford2009}, gas content \citep{Catinella2013}, star formation activity \citep{Scoville2013,darvish2016,chartab2020}, and quenching mechanisms \citep{peng2010} in different environments have become increasingly important in the past few years.
+Alongside the identification of LSS in spectroscopic and photometric samples, there has been a notable increase in the study of galaxy properties across different environments in recent decades.
+This includes several studies focusing on the evolution of morphology \citep{Mandelbaum2006,capak2007,Bamford2009}, gas content \citep{Catinella2013}, star formation activity \citep{Scoville2013,darvish2016,chartab2020}, and quenching mechanisms \citep{peng2010,Poggianti2017,zheng2024} in different environments.

 Studies show that in the local universe, early-type passive galaxies are typically found in denser environments, such as galaxy clusters, while late-type star-forming galaxies are mainly located in less-dense regions, known as field \citep{dressler1980,balogh2004,kauffmann2004,peng2010,woo2013,baldry2006}.
-This is partly because in addition to internal processes (mass-quenching), galaxies in denser environments have experienced an enhanced level of \enquote{environmental quenching} such as ram pressure stripping \citep{gunn_infall_1972}, galaxy harassment \citep{moore_galaxy_1996}, and galaxy-galaxy interactions \citep{farouki_computer_1981}.
+This is partly because in addition to internal processes, such as gas outflows due to supernova explosions, stellar and active galactic nuclei (AGN) feedback \citep{dekel1986,dallavecchia2008,fabian2012,Bremer2018}, galaxies in denser environments have experienced an enhanced level of \enquote{environmental quenching} mechanisms such as ram pressure stripping \citep{gunn_infall_1972,Moore1999,Brown2017,Barsanti2018}, strangulation or starvation \citep{Moore1999,peng2015}, galaxy harassment \citep{moore_galaxy_1996,farouki_computer_1981}.

-At intermediate redshifts (out to $z \sim 1.4$), \citep{capak2007} investigated the density-morphology relations, finding that galaxies are transformed from late (spiral and irregular) to early-type galaxies more rapidly in dense regions compared to sparse regions.
+At higher redshifts (out to $z \sim 1.4$), \citep{capak2007} investigated the density-morphology relations, finding that galaxies are transformed from late (spiral and irregular) to early-type galaxies more rapidly in dense regions compared to sparse regions.